zhiming99/rpc-frmwrk/logs.md

 ---
+[`Mon Dec 05 2022 21:39:10 PM Beijing`]
+1. The bug is fixed which made the bridge to have file descriptor leaks and unable to create new streams.
+2. Found a defect in the `rpc-over-stream` design, that it cannot be aggregrated to `hostsvr` and `hostcli` as a dynamic library.
+It need some modifications in the `I/O subsystem`.

 [`Sat Dec 03 2022 10:01:20 AM Beijing`]
 1. There is another bug emerging in the rpcrouter.
 I will fix it in the next two days.